Key Concepts

 Incident Integration

 Service topology integrates seamlessly with Keep’s incident management features.
-When an incident is triggered, you can:
+When an incident is triggered, you can:- View the affected nodes and their dependencies directly on the topology graph.

 - Analyze how alerts related to the incident are propagating through the system.